yizeyi18/ScalES/doc/refactor2020.rst

 - [p] LOBPCG should be reimplemented.
 There are two options: one is for safety (slower but accurate), and the other is for production (faster but may break).

-- [ ] The ScaLAPACK diagonalization should be replaced by ELPA.
-More specifically, the diagonalization / PEXSI interface should be replaced by the ELSI interafce.

 - [p] A consistent method to specify the input / to print the input parameters in pw/dg/td. so far only moves things to common/.
 Will see whether a cleaner solution is needed when organizing dg and td.